 Cat Ba Island Overview

-Based on many researches and evidences, the history of Cat Ba have lasted for almost 6000 years.
-The name Cat Ba Island means “Women’s Island” and as with all things in Vietnam, there are a lot of interesting legends about this island.
-One of the legends goes like this: many centuries ago, three women of the Tran Dynasty were murdered.
-After their bodies washed up on a different beach in Cat Ba, they all were found by local fishermen.
-The people of Cat Ba built a temple for each woman, and the island soon became known as Cat Ba.
-Another legend traces back to the war time.
-At that time, women on Cat Ba became the solid rear for men in the front line fighting with enemies on another island named “Cac Ong” (Men’s Island).
+Based on studies, the history of Cat Ba Island can be traced as far back as 6000 years ago.
+The name Cat Ba means “Women’s Island” and as with all things in Vietnam, there are a lot of interesting legends about it.
+One states that many centuries ago, three women of the Tran Dynasty were murdered.
+The bodies washed up to the shores of Cat Ba Island and were found by fishermen.
+The locals then built a temple for each woman and the island later became known as Cat Ba.

-Cat Ba Island is the giant green carpet contains many mysterious and attractive.
-The natural flora and fauna here are extremely diverse.
-There are 1,561 plant species identified, from 186 different families.
-There are also 279 animal species of which 23 are endangered and critically endangered species.
-The fauna includes 53 mammals, 160 species of birds, 66 amphibians and reptiles and 274 insect species.
-Aquatically, there are 900 sea fish, 178 species of coral, 7 species of sea snakes, 4 species of sea turtles, and 21 species of seaweed found here.
-With that high biodiversity, Cat Ba Island was officially recognized by UNESCO as a world’s biosphere reserve zone.
-It is no wonder Cat Ba Island is considered a wonder of nature.
+Cat Ba Island boasts an extremely diverse ecosystem with many unique flora and fauna.
+There are 1,561 plant species identified from 186 families.
+There are also 279 animal species of which 23 are either classified as endangered or critically endangered.
+The fauna includes 53 species of mammals, 160 species of birds, 66 species of amphibians and reptiles and 274 species of insects.
+Aquatically, there are 900 species of fish, 178 species of corals, 21 species of seaweed, 7 species of sea snakes, and 4 species of sea turtles.
+With such high biodiversity, Cat Ba Island was officially recognized by UNESCO as a Biosphere Reserve Zone.
+It is no surprise that Cat Ba Island is also considered a wonder of nature.

 When is the best Time to Visit Cat Ba Island?

-The favorable weather for tourism falls in the summer and autumn, between April and November.
-This period is also the peak tourist season in Ha Long Bay, with numerous boat tours stopping on the island.
-The beaches hence can be filled with other tourists so you should head there earlier to find a good spot.
+The best time to visit Halong Bay is also the best time to visit Cat Ba Island.
+It all depends on your personal preferences.
+You can actually visit at any time of the year, but in general, the favorable weather for tourism falls in the summer and autumn, between April and November.
+This period is also the peak tourist season in Halong Bay, with numerous boat tours stopping on Cat Ba Island.
+The beaches hence can be packed with other tourists so you should go there earlier to find a good spot.
 The hotel prices go up during this time so make sure you book well in advance.
 To save more, you can visit the island from September to November.
 During these months, the climate transitions into monsoon season and people are back to work/school.

-Temperatures go down from December onwards thus having a chilly weather.
-March and April are wet with drizzling, and June, July and August are hot with a really high percentage of humidity.
+Temperatures go down from December onwards thus the weather becomes frigid.
+March and April are wet with drizzling, and June, July and August are hot and humid.

 How Many Days to Spend in Cat Ba Island?

-Three days on the island is a safe number.
-You would have enough time to take in all the sights on and around Cat Ba.
-With the great nature, historical sights, fun activities and plenty of tourism services Cat Ba offers, your days will fly by quickly.
+Three days on the island is most likely enough.
+You would have ample time to take in all the sights and sounds on and around Cat Ba.
+With the lush greenery, historical sights, fun activities and plenty of tourism services Cat Ba offers, your days will fly by quickly.